Welfare Support & Advice

 Council Tax Support

-People who previously claimed Council Tax Benefit, will be able to claim Council Tax Support.
-However, Council Tax Support for working age people will be reduced by 26% (with some exceptions – see below), even if they were previously entitled to full Council Tax Benefit.
+People who previously claimed Council Tax Benefit should now claim Council Tax Support from Leeds City Council.
+However, Council Tax Support for working age people has been reduced (with some exceptions – see below), even if they were previously entitled to full Council Tax Benefit.
 This means many people will have to pay some Council Tax when they did not before.

 These people are not affected and continue to be eligible for up to 100% council tax support.